CHMMaas/PaperPredictionMetrics/README.md

 # Package

-Find the R-package to calcualte the proposed metrics <a href="https://github.com/CHMMaas/HTEPredictionMetrics">here</a>.
+Find the R-package to calculate the proposed metrics <a href="https://github.com/CHMMaas/HTEPredictionMetrics">here</a>.